avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile.md

 ### Dependency Rules

-We create a what is known as a dependency rule for each node that isn't a leaf.
-These nodes correspond to files that are built via GCC commands.
-In make terminology, they're called targets.
+We create a what is known as a dependency rule for each file that needs to be built.
+In make terminology, such files are know as targets.
 Dependency rules have the following syntax:

 ```
 target: dependencies